thesse1/webmethods-api-gateway-devops/README.md

  - Standalone API Gateway with external elastic search and Kibana.
  - Clustered API Gateway with external elastic search and Kibana.

 The docker compose files for these different deployment styles can be found at https://github.com/SoftwareAG/webmethods-api-gateway/tree/master/samples/docker/deploymentscripts

  ## Devops and CI/CD in webMethods API Gateway
- The CI/CD and devops flow can be acheived in multiple ways.
+ The CI/CD and devops flow can be achieved in multiple ways.
  ### Using webmethods Deployer and Asset Build environment
   API Gateway asset binaries can be build using Asset Build environment and promoted across stages using WmDeployer.
 More information on this way of CI/CD and Devops automation can be found at http://techcommunity.softwareag.com/pwiki/-/wiki/Main/Staging%2C+Promotion+and+DevOps+of+API+Gateway+assets
  ### Using Promotion management APIs
   The promotion APIs that are exposed by API Gateway can be used for the devops automation.
 More information on these APIs can be found at https://github.com/SoftwareAG/webmethods-api-gateway/blob/master/apigatewayservices/APIGatewayPromotionManagement.json
+ ### Directly using the API Gateway Archive API for exporting and importing asset definitions
+  This approach is followed in this scenario.

 # About this repository

-This repository provides assets/scripts for users to setup an CI/CD for API Gateway assets.
-Please note, the assets/scripts/methods provided in this repository explains one of the ways of setting up the CI/CD and not the only way.
+This repository provides assets/scripts for users to setup a CI/CD for API Gateway assets.
+Please note, the assets/scripts/methods provided in this repository explain one of the ways of setting up the CI/CD and not the only way.
 The samples provided are mainly to explain the capabilities and not be used as-is.
 One can clone this repository, then modify it to suite their organizational needs - for example, have different number of environments, different type of deployment (Kubernetes based) etc.

-The samples in this repository use the API Gateway Promotion APIs for automation of the Devops flow.
+The samples in this repository use the API Gateway Archive API for automation of the Devops flow.

 The repository has the following folders

-  - apis : Contains the API Gateway assets of the organization
+  - apis : Contains the API Gateway assets of the organization.
+  - apis_STAGE : Contains the API Gateway assets for deployment on the STAGE environment.
   - configuration : Contains staged specfic API Gateway Administration configurations.
   - deployment-descriptor : Contains staged specific docker compose files to create API Gateway environments.
-  - tests : Contains the Postman Test suites and Environmental variables required for the test suites.
+  - tests : Contains the Postman Test suites and Environmental variables required for the test suites and the Postman utility collections.
-  - utilities : Contains the Postman collections for Import/Export, Promotion management.
+  - utilities : Contains the Postman collections for import, promotion management (not used in the demo scenario) and preparation for STAGE environment.
-  - bin : Library scripts that are used to create API Gateway environments, Develop assets and test them.
+  - bin : Library scripts that are used to create API Gateway environments, export, import and test assets and prepare them for the STAGE environment.
-  - pipelines : Contains some sample Jenkins and the Azure pipelines as an insight for organizations.
+  - pipelines : Contains some sample Jenkins (not used in the demo scenario) and the Azure pipelines as an insight for organizations.

 # Devops CI/CD usecases